Skip to main content

 Host Platforms

-The tests can be executed on any of the supported host platforms:
+The tests may be executed on any of the supported host platforms:

 • Windows 7 with the Universal C Runtime (UCRT), Windows 8, Windows 10, Windows 11